netgen-layouts/layouts-docs/getting_started/install_existing_project.rst

 Configuration
 -------------

-Starting from version 1.12 of eZ Platform, `there is a configuration`__ that caches 404 pages with a low TTL to increase performance.
+In Ibexa CMS, `there is a configuration`__ that caches 404 pages with a low TTL to increase performance.
 This cache interferes with Netgen Layouts REST API endpoints which return 404 responses in their normal operation workflow.

 To disable cache on Netgen Layouts API endpoints, add the following options to your configuration under the ``match`` keys of ``fos_http_cache`` configuration: